 You can easily recognize this temple.
 Cause it looks completely different from the Vatsala Durga temple which stands behind it.
 Moreover, people recognize this temple as the Pashupatinath temple too.
 And, that’s because it has a phallus established in the temple which looks like as in the original Pashupatinath temple of gaushala, Kathmandu.

 No, it is not.
-It is opened for the Nityapuja, a daily worshipping ritual, and in an auspicious event.
+It is opened only for the Nityapuja, a daily worshipping ritual, however, in an auspicious event like Teej and Mahashivaratri, it is opened for a whole day.

 Yes, there are restaurants and cafes on-site, convenient for all kinds of visitors.